deadlydog/deadlydog.github.io/_posts/2014-03-14-saving-and-loading-a-c-objects-data-to-an-xml-json-or-binary-file.md

 </pre>
 </div>

-&#160;

 As you can see, the Json example is almost identical to the Xml example, with the exception of using the [JsonIgnore] attribute instead of [XmlIgnore].

-&#160;

 ### Writing and Reading an object to / from a Json file (using the [JavaScriptSerializer](http://msdn.microsoft.com/en-us/library/system.web.script.serialization.javascriptserializer%28v=vs.110%29.aspx) in the System.Web.Extensions assembly)

-There are many Json serialization libraries out there.&#160; I mentioned the Newtonsoft.Json one because it is very popular, and I am also mentioning this JavaScriptSerializer one because it is built into the .Net framework.&#160; The catch with this one though is that it requires the Full .Net 4.0 framework, not just the .Net Framework 4.0 Client Profile.
+There are many Json serialization libraries out there.
+I mentioned the Newtonsoft.Json one because it is very popular, and I am also mentioning this JavaScriptSerializer one because it is built into the .Net framework.
+The catch with this one though is that it requires the Full .Net 4.0 framework, not just the .Net Framework 4.0 Client Profile.

 The caveats to be aware of are the same between the Newtonsoft.Json and JavaScriptSerializer libraries, except instead of using [JsonIgnore] you would use **[ScriptIgnore]**.

-Be aware that the JavaScriptSerializer is in the System.Web.Extensions assembly, but in the System.Web.Script.Serialization namespace.&#160; Here is the code from the Newtonsoft.Json code snippet that needs to be replaced in order to use the JavaScriptSerializer:
+Be aware that the JavaScriptSerializer is in the System.Web.Extensions assembly, but in the System.Web.Script.Serialization namespace.
+Here is the code from the Newtonsoft.Json code snippet that needs to be replaced in order to use the JavaScriptSerializer:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:446bb8dd-02bb-4ba1-96eb-c598c8847b78" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>